Alexandre Petrovic: Life

 Alex was born in Belgrade, Serbia.
 His father was a Serbian physician who at that time was doing his post-graduate training in surgery at University of Strasbourg School of Medicine.
 After birth, Alex's mother and him joined their father in Strasbourg where they lived for about 10 years before returning to Belgrade.
 Petrovic obtained his Medical degree in 1954, did his speciality in hematology in 1957 and his Doctorate in 1961.
-He did his Postdoc fellowship at McGill University, Canada in 1962.
+He completed his a postdoctoral fellowship at McGill University in 1962 under Charles Philippe Leblond on autoradiography, later influencing his methodologies on determining skeletal growth.